Design Editing for Offline Model-based Optimization: Methodology

-Due to potential inaccuracies of the surrogate model $f_{\boldsymbol{\theta}^*}(\cdot)$ in representing the black-box objective function, the synthetic dataset $\mathcal{D}'$ might include noisy data.
-Therefore, directly generating from the pseudo-target distribution could lead to suboptimal new designs.
-Driven by the success of editing techniques in image synthesis tasks~\cite{meng2022sdedit, su2022dual}, we explore the potential of creating new designs from top existing designs, instead of initiating from a random latent variable sampled from the standard Gaussian prior.
-We perturb $\boldsymbol{x}_{top}$ by introducing noise at a specific time $m$ out of $\{1, \cdots, M\}$ and auxiliary noise levels $\beta_1, \cdots, \beta_M$:
+Due to potential inaccuracies of the surrogate model $f_{\boldsymbol{\theta}^*}(\cdot)$ in representing the black-box objective function, the set of pseudo design candidates $\mathcal{D}'$ might include samples that have high predicted scores but low ground-truth scores.
+Inspired by the success of editing techniques in image synthesis tasks~\citep{meng2022sdedit, su2022dual}, we explore the potential of calibrating these pseudo design candidates to obtain new designs with valid high scores.
+We perturb a pseudo design candidate $\boldsymbol{x}^{(p)} \in \mathcal{D}'$ by introducing noise at a specific time $m$ out of $\{1, \cdots, M\}$ and auxiliary noise levels $\beta_1, \cdots, \beta_M$: